 |Tractive Cat GPS Tracker||

-1. Jiobit GPS Cat Location Monitor — Best Overall
+1. Jiobit GPS Cat Tracker for Cats — Best Overall

 The Jiobit GOS Cat Location Monitor takes the spot as our best overall choice.
 This lightweight tag attaches to your cat’s existing collar and uses a combination of GPS, cellular, Bluetooth, and Wi-Fi to provide unrivaled location data.
 The unlimited range and long battery life mean even if your cat has decided to venture far from home, you’ll be able to see where they are.

 Using the app, you can add geofenced areas, live tracking, location updates, and real-time alerts.
 You can set up an alert to let you know when your cat leaves home and when they return.
-The battery can last up to 7 days and can be recharged in 2-3 hours.
-The lightweight and small design means you can use this on any cat, although those under 4 pounds may find it less comfortable.
+The battery can last up to 7 days and can be recharged in 2–3 hours.
+The lightweight and small design can be used on any cat, although those under 4 pounds may find it less comfortable.
 It can be attached to their collar as a regular dangling tag or threaded through to sit horizontally in line with their collar.

-2. Cube Pro Bluetooth Tracker — Best Value
+2. Cube Pro Bluetooth GPS Tracker for Cats — Best Value

-If you want to track your cat while on a budget, then from all the best cat GPS trackers and collars for the money, we recommend the Cube Shadow Bluetooth Tracker.
-For the price, this offers good functionality, but do be aware that the Cube Pro doesn’t offer as many benefits as some of the more expensive GPS trackers.
+If you want to track your cat with the best GPS tracker for the money, we recommend the Cube Shadow Bluetooth Tracker.
+For the price, it offers good functionality, but be aware that the Cube Pro doesn’t offer as many benefits as some of the more expensive GPS trackers.